-- 23.2.6 The CIL is a method of requiring developers to fund infrastructure facilities including open spaces that are required to serve more than one development across a wider area.
-Charges can be applied based on the size and type of new development, to generate funding to deliver a range of infrastructure projects. - 23.2.6 CILs are to be levied on the gross internal floor space of the net additional liable development.
+The CIL is a method of requiring developers to fund infrastructure facilities including open spaces that are required to serve more than one development across a wider area.
+Charges can be applied based on the size and type of new development, to generate funding to deliver a range of infrastructure projects.

+CILs are to be levied on the gross internal floor space of the net additional liable development.
 The rate at which to charge such developments is set out within a council's Charging Schedule.
-This is expressed in £ per m2. - 23.2.7 In the District, CIL is used towards major highway and educational projects.
+This is expressed in \pounds per m2.

+Within Newark and Sherwood, CIL is used towards major highway and educational projects.
 CIL does not currently contribute towards open space provision.